ashitizn21/Library-management-system/README.md

 # mdn-django-simple_full_project
-simple django project from MDN ( mozila developer )
+simple django web application and it used for library management.